Barbet vs Azawakh: Complete Comparison (2026)

 Long-Term Commitment Assessment

 Choosing between Barbet and Azawakh is a commitment spanning 12-14 years or 12-15 years respectively.
 Beyond the daily care differences already outlined, consider how each dog fits your life trajectory.
 Barbet's friendly, joyful, obedient, intelligent temperament and moderate to high (45-60 minutes daily) activity needs must remain compatible with your lifestyle through potential moves, career changes, and family growth.
 Azawakh's loyal, reserved, proud character and high (1-2 hours daily) demands create a different long-term compatibility profile.
-Care complexity evolves with age: Barbet's health predispositions (Orthopedic Conditions) and Azawakh's risks (Potential Health Concerns) may require increasing management in later years.
+Care complexity evolves with age: Barbet's health predispositions (hip and joint issues) and Azawakh's risks (Potential Health Concerns) may require increasing management in later years.
 The dog whose senior-care requirements you can most realistically commit to should weigh heavily in your decision.
 Both Barbet and Azawakh deserve owners who can provide consistent care from adoption through their final days.

 Best for Making the Final Decision